drachenwald/dun-in-mara/events/2026/kingdom-university/index.md

 Full tickets include beds in shared rooms (bedding provided, rooms en-suite) and meals (Friday evening, Saturday breakfast, lunch, and feast, Sunday breakfast).
 Day trips include all meals.

-(You can get (https://membermojo.co.uk/scauk)[SCA Membership] easily - it costs £UK15 for a year's membership, so you'll recoup the cost quickly with a few practices or events!)
+(You can get [SCA Membership](https://membermojo.co.uk/scauk) easily - it costs £UK15 for a year's membership, so you'll recoup the cost quickly with a few practices or events!)

 ### Staff